-Tactical/Non- Revert The radio sends emergency alarm and/or make emergency call on the current selected channel.
-Non-Tactical/ Revert for Conventional system The radio reverts to the preprogrammed emergency channel to send alarm and/or make emergency call.
+Tactical/Non-Revert The radio sends emergency alarm and/or make emergency call on the current selected channel.

+Non-Tactical/ Revert for Conventional system The radio reverts to the preprogrammed emergency channel to

+Non-Tactical/ Revert for Trunking system send alarm and/or make emergency call.

-Non-Tactical/The radio reverts to theRevert forpreprogrammedTrunkingemergency talkgroup tosystemsend alarm and/or makeemergency call.
+The radio reverts to the preprogrammed emergency talkgroup to send alarm and/or make emergency call.